Francesco Caldei: Work

-Although he was described as a painter of fruits, animals and musical instruments, no works in those genres have been attributed to him do date.
+Although he was described as a painter of fruits, animals and musical instruments, no works in those genres have been attributed to him to date.
 It is believed that he collaborated with other painters such as Joseph Heintz the Younger and Giulio Carpioni and added still life elements or animals in their compositions.
-An example is the pair of allegories of Touch and Smell (private collection) in which Caldei painted the flowers in an urn and Giulio Carpioni painted the rest.
+An example is the pair of allegories of Touch and Smell (private collection) in which Caldei painted the flowers in an urn, and Giulio Carpioni painted the rest.

-Some of his collaborations involved the created of so-called 'garland paintings'.
-Garland paintings were first painted in early 17th century Antwerp by Jan Brueghel the Elder and subsequently practised by leading Flemish still life painters, such as Daniel Seghers.
-Paintings in this genre typically show a flower or, less frequently, fruit garland around a devotional image or portrait.
-Abraham Brueghel, the grandson of Jan Brueghel the Elder, introduced the genre into Italy where he worked for 40 years.
+Some of his collaborations involved the creation of so-called 'garland paintings'.
+Garland paintings were first painted in the early 17th century in Antwerp by Jan Brueghel the Elder and subsequently practised by leading Flemish still life painters, such as Daniel Seghers.
+Paintings in this genre typically show a flower or, less frequently, a fruit garland around a devotional image or portrait.
+Abraham Brueghel, the grandson of Jan Brueghel the Elder, introduced the genre into Italy, where he worked for 40 years.
 An example of Caldei's efforts in this genre are a pair of garland paintings of flowers surrounding an image of the angel Gabriel and the Virgin Annunciate (Sotheby's, 10 April 2013 London lot 95).
 It has not been identified which artist painted the figures in the garlands, which are based on models by Guido Reni.

-Caldei was also capable of reproducing other artist's models in his own compositions.
+Caldei was also capable of reproducing other artists' models in his own compositions.
 A pair of canvases depicting a Still Life with Vase of Flowers in a Coastal Landscape Setting (Sotheby's, 7 July 2011 London lot 219) shows his good knowledge of Heintz' paintings.
 They depict in the foreground vases with flowers, birds on the ground and in flight, a butterfly, a snail and in the background a seascape and glimpses of coastal cities surrounded by mountains.